 Lasting just 4 years (1904–1908), the Fauvism movement was led by Matisse and fellow French artist, André Derain.
 Characterized by seemingly wild brushwork and vivid colors, Fauvism could be described visually as a hybrid of Post-Impressionism and Pointillism.
 Les Fauves painted their subjects with a high degree of abstraction, depicting only basic shapes.

-Inspired by the teachings of Gustave Moreau, a professor at the École des Beaux-Arts in Paris, as an art student Matisse once said, “He did not set us on the right roads, but off the roads.
+When he was an art student, Matisse was inspired by the teachings of Gustave Moreau, a professor at the École des Beaux-Arts in Paris, and said: “He did not set us on the right roads but off the roads.
 He disturbed our complacency.”
 In 1896, after studying Impressionism, Matisse announced he “couldn’t stand it anymore,” and abandoned his earth-colored palette for bright Post-Impressionist colors.

 Matisse and Pablo Picasso